simonambridge/Oracle_to_Cassandra/README.md

   </li>
 </ul>

 Remember that in a relational database maintaining those indexes is very expensive operation that becomes more expensive as the volume of data grows.
+In the Cassandra world we start with the queries and then design the data model to support those queries.

+What we are going to do:
 <ul>
   <li>
-    In the Cassandra world we start with the queries and then design the data model to support those queries.
+    Pull the source data from Oracle
   </li>
   <li>
-    We want to pull the source data from Oracle and move it to the tables in Cassandra.
+    Perform data transformations on the in-flight data in Spark using dataframes and SparkSQL to achieve this
   </li>
   <li>
-    We will perform data transformations on the in-flight data in Spark using dataframes and SparkSQL to achieve this.
+   Save it to tables in Cassandra
   </li>
 </ul>

 Our queries are:
 <ul>
   <li>
-    Query1: query all employees on EMPLOYEE_ID
+    Query1: query all Employees on EMPLOYEE_ID
   </li>
   <li>
-    Query2: query all departments on DEPARTMENT_ID, and query Employees by Department
+    Query2a: query all Departments on DEPARTMENT_ID
+    Query2b: query Employees by Department
   </li>
 </ul>